sqonk/phext-core/README.md

 function ends_with($haystack, $needle)
 ```

-Does the heystack end with the needle?
+Does the haystack end with the needle?
 Accepts either an array or string as the haystack.